MrScislowski/HelsinkiFullStack/part11/README.md

 ## Periodic Tasks

 Common periodic tasks it's best to use a tool that already does the job (e.g. Dependabot for checking packages for security vulnerabilities) than to roll your own.
-Github Actions provides a scheduled trigger that can execute a task at a particular time.
+Github Actions provides a scheduled trigger that can execute a task at a particular time. ([github actions schedule](https://docs.github.com/en/actions/writing-workflows/choosing-when-your-workflow-runs/events-that-trigger-workflows#schedule))